Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts: Computational Implementation

 \section{Computational Implementation}

 As mentioned in the main body of the document, \cite{CurrieDurbanEilersGLAM2006} developed an arithmetic for arrays that enables high-speed computation in the scoring algorithm of generalized linear models.
 This arithmetic is based on a sequence of nested matrix operations, such that by reorganizing the computations, it becomes possible to perform operations using arrays of the same size as the data.
 This approach avoids the need to vectorize the data on the array or flatten the tensor products to a regression basis, resulting in significant computational gains as the array's dimensionality increases.
 Here, We outline the fundamental operations required to solve \eqref{eq:newIRLS} and provide their implementation in \texttt{R} code.
-The fully reproducible program, which estimates the models for both datasets and reproduces the plots presented in this paper, is available at \url{osf.io/uwejt/?view_only=2ca1fdb7568342bbb9a3c51fd33c718c} (temporarily anonymized to maintain confidentiality during the review process).
+The fully reproducible program, which estimates the models for both datasets and reproduces the plots presented in this paper, is available at \url{osf.io/uwejt/?view_only=2ca1fdb7568342bbb9a3c51fd33c718c}.